Greece Moments Greece Moments

 AstyGo Electric Car

 In summer, the limits of the system become particularly apparent: with the rush of visitors, the limited Asty-Go buses are regularly bursting at the seams.
-Locals report queues, overcrowded vehicles and annoyed guests.
-The car rental prices on Astypalea reach the level of Mykonos in summertime.
+Locals report queues, overcrowded vehicles and frustrated guests.
+The car rental prices on Astypalea reach Mykonos levels in summertime.

 Conclusion on Astypalea E-Mobility: The idea of a largely climate-neutral Greek island is great, but its implementation is still bumpy.
 An island simply has its own structure – especially in Greece.
-Eight hours away from the mainland cause some gaps in the supply network.
-There is still a long way to go before truly sustainable mobility.
+Being eight hours from the mainland creates some gaps in the supply network.
+There is still a long way to go before truly sustainable mobility becomes a reality.

-🔍 Our conclusion on Astypalea: It took us so many attempts to visit the island, which is quite difficult to reach, and we are grateful that it finally worked out – what a magical island!
-Astypalea is an island for dreamers and all those who are looking for the original Greece.
-It is perfect for people who prefer peace and quiet and do not want to be constantly surrounded by service and entertainment.
-The heart of the city is the extremely picturesque main town of Chora, which every visitor falls in love with right away.
-A cosmopolitan flair blows here in midsummer, which nevertheless manages without mass tourism.
-Behind the three villages of Chora, Livadi and Maltezana there is not much except a few lonely farms and white chapels in the barren landscape.
-Here Greece shows its most original side, perhaps as it was 50 years ago: simple, honest and wild.
-In addition, there are endless, unobstructed views of the deep blue sea that act like natural aspirin.
-But not all that glitters is gold: the e-mobility concept is lagging behind, the supply is quite modest due to the island’s lack of remoteness, and the northern beaches have become veritable garbage dumps of the rough sea due to a lack of interest.
-Hopefully, solutions will be found here.
-All those who have enjoyed the view from the Kastro of Chora over the wild Aegean Sea, have been guests in the remote fishing village of Vathy or have shared the beach with goats in Kaminakia and appreciate these experiences as something special, will love this barren island and will not forget it in a hurry.
-The warm astypaliots with their extraordinary hospitality contributed significantly to the fact that we felt comfortable right away.
-We enjoyed our time on this unadulterated and so far uncommercialized island with its rough edges and it will definitely not be our last visit!
+🔍 Our conclusion on Astypalea: It took us so many attempts to visit this hard-to-reach island, and we are grateful it finally worked out – what a magical place!
+Astypalea is an island for dreamers and for all those who are looking for authentic Greece.
+It is perfect for people who prefer peace and quiet and don’t want to be constantly surrounded by entertainment and tourist services.
+The heart of the island is the strikingly picturesque main town of Chora, which every visitor falls in love with instantly.
+A cosmopolitan flair drifts through here in midsummer, yet it somehow manages to stay free of mass tourism.
+Beyond the three villages of Chora, Livadi and Maltezana, there is not much except a few lonely farms and white chapels scattered across the barren landscape.
+Here, Greece shows its most authentic side, perhaps as it was 50 years ago: simple, honest and wild.
+Add to that the endless, unobstructed views of the deep blue sea that work like natural aspirin.
+But not everything is perfect: the e-mobility concept is lagging behind, supplies are quite modest given the island’s remoteness, and the northern beaches have become veritable rubbish dumps, collecting debris washed in by the rough sea due to a lack of attention.
+Hopefully, solutions will be found.
+Anyone who has enjoyed the view from the Kastro of Chora over the wild Aegean Sea, visited the remote fishing village of Vathy, or shared a beach with goats in Kaminakia – and treasures these experiences as something special – will love this rugged island and won’t forget it in a hurry.
+The warm-hearted Astypaliots and their extraordinary hospitality played a big part in making us feel at home right away.
+We thoroughly enjoyed our time on this unspoilt and so far uncommercialized island, rough edges and all, and it will definitely not be our last visit!

-➝ We tell you more useful travel tips to the Dodecanese Islands here: Dodecanese Islands Blog
+➝ Find more useful travel tips for the Dodecanese Islands here: Dodecanese Islands Blog

 *Support our blog Greece-Moments